GMUCERG/LWC/software/cryptotvgen/README.md

 The built libraries will be kept in the default location of `$HOME/.cryptotvgen/lib`.
 Running subsequent test-vector generation commands will use these libraries by default and there will be no need to specify `--lib_path`
 (unless you want to use a different location).

-The `--supercop_version` switch can be used to specify a SUPERCOP version (in `YYYYMMDD` format) different from the default value:
+The `--supercop_version` switch can be used to specify a valid SUPERCOP version (in `YYYYMMDD` format, e.g. 20191221) different from the default value:
 ```
-$ cryptotvgen --prepare_libs --supercop_version=20191221
+$ cryptotvgen --prepare_libs --supercop_version=20200702
 ```
 As perviously mentioned you can also manually download and extract the SUPERCOP distribution and specify its path with using the `--candidates_dir` option.
 In that case you need to specify the path to the built libraries for the subsequent test-vector generation commands by adding the `--lib_path` option.